VGLoic/eth-testing-monorepo/README.md

 **A set of tools in order to generate a mock Ethereum Provider and simulate blockchain interactions in tests**

+> [!WARNING]
+> This repository is no longer maintained.
+Thanks to those who contributed and used this package.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->